jrrobison1/pycpidr/README.md

 # PyCPIDR
-Python library port of the Computerized Propositional Idea Density Rate (CPIDR) 3.2.
+Python library port of the Computerized Propositional Idea Density Rater (CPIDR) 3.2.

 PyCPIDR is a Python library that determines the propositional idea density of an English text automatically.

-CPIDR 3.2 is a computer program with source code released under the GPL v2 in 2007.
+The original CPIDR 3.2 is a computer program with source code released under the GPL v2 in 2007.
 It was written by Michael Covington and was a product of the CASPR project (Computer Analysis of Speech for Psychological Research) at The University of Georgia.

 I have ported that code to Python for use as a library.
+I switched the part-of-speech tagger from MontyLingua to spaCy.
 I have also added unit tests based on passages provided by Turner and Green (1977) and Turner (1987).

+## Installation

+## Usage

+## Parity with CPIDR 3.2
+Because this port uses spaCy as a part-of-speech tagger instead of the original program's MontyLingua, there is a very slight difference in the reported idea density.
+This port includes unit tests containing 847 words of text.
+This project: 434 propositions.
+0.512 idea density CPIDR 3.2: 436 propositions.
+0.515 idea density

-# Authorship and version history
+## Authorship and version history
 The name CPIDR has been applied to several programs:
 - A prototype idea density rater implemented in Prolog by Cati Brown;
 - A Java program implemented by Tony Snodgrass, using a somewhat more